hannesbjork/carshop_case/README.md

 2. Create a database called 'carshop'
 3. Establish a user with appropriate previliges
 4. Type the password and username in 'config/database.yml'
+5. Run 'bin/rails db:migrate' to establish tables
+6. Run 'bin/rails db:seed' to populate tables

+You can use a log-in seen in 'seed.db' to log into the website

 Run the server with 'rail s' in git root